arunktym/kuksaDocumentation/kuksaIde/externalTraining/MdFiles/DraftVersion2.md

 ## 3.1.2 Set up the platform

-To get started with In-Vehicle platform, AGL KUKSA Build and Run on Raspberry Pi 3 / Compute Module 3 (Lite) can be found from the link [here](https://github.com/eclipse/kuksa.invehicle/tree/master/agl-kuksa).
+To get started with In-Vehicle platform: AGL KUKSA Build and Run on Raspberry Pi 3 / Compute Module 3 (Lite) can be found from the link [here](https://github.com/eclipse/kuksa.invehicle/tree/master/agl-kuksa).

 ## Building for the Raspberry Pi Compute Module 3 (Lite)